Cozy Peach Kitchen

 Five steps showing how to make sweet potato casserole.

-1. Add all sweet potato casserole ingredients, except for the topping ingredients, to a food processor.
+1. Combine the ingredients: Add all sweet potato casserole ingredients, except for the topping ingredients, to a food processor with a standard blade attachment.
 Make sure to remove the skin from the sweet potato!
-I use this food processor.

-4. Smoothly layer the sweet potato mixture in a two quart baking dish.
+4. Transfer to a baking dish: Smoothly layer the sweet potato mixture in a two-quart baking dish.

-• Baking dishes: I used an 11x11 baking dish in the photo, which holds roughly 2 quarts.
-Any similar size, like 8x11 or 10x10 will work.
+• Baking dishes: I used an 11x11-inch baking dish in the photo, which holds roughly 2 quarts.
+Any similar size, like 8x11- or 10x10-inch dish will work.

 • Bourbon amount: You can definitely taste the bourbon in this recipe but it's not overwhelming.
 If you love a strong bourbon flavor you might want to increase it a smidge.
 You can cut the bourbon amount in half if you want the lightest hint of bourbon.